cyral-quickstart/quickstart-sidecar-aws-ecs/docs/networking.md

 To deploy an entirely public sidecar, use the following parameters:

 * `subnets`: provide public subnets in the same VPC.
-These subnets will be used for both the EC2 instances and the load balancer.
+These subnets will be used for both the ECS instances and the load balancer.
 All the provided subnets must allow the allocation of public IPs and have a route to an internet gateway to enable internet access.
 * `load_balancer_scheme`: set to `"internet-facing"`.